 7. Where’s your favorite place to shop in the city?

 8. What’s something people might not know about your city?

 Peachtree Corners was founded by Paul Duke in the 1960s to provide technology jobs after watching Georgia Tech graduates leave the Atlanta area to find technology jobs.
 The Hayes modem was invented in Peachtree Corners.
 Since forming the city in 2012, the Mayor and Council have been working hard to restore that innovative spirit to Technology Park.
-In addition to the City’s business incubator, Prototype Prime, there is 22 Tech Park South and Atlanta Tech Park, a technology accelerator that is home to over 70 technology companies.
+In addition to the City’s business incubator, Curiosity Lab, there is 22 Tech Park South and Atlanta Tech Park, a technology accelerator that is home to over 70 technology companies.

 You won't want to miss all the exciting things going on in Gwinnett's newest city.
 Be sure to keep and eye on our calendar of events so you don't miss a thing!

 Want to learn about some of Gwinnett's other cities?
 Check out our story about Snellville.